robinweser/react-layout-components/README.md

 | borderBottom |  | Adds a border at the bottom with `borderWidth` |

 ## Page
 A fullscreen component, that always fills the screen.
+Page renders into a [Box](#box) which lets you use all Box props as well.
 ### Props
 | Property | Default | Options |
 | ------- | ----------|------------|